bet4a/d3wiki/Quadtree-Geom.md

 <a name="y" href="#wiki-y">#</a> quadtree.<b>y</b>([<i>y</i>])

-If *y* is specified, sets the y-coordinate accessor.
+If *y* is specified, sets the y-coordinate accessor and returns this quadtree factory.
 If *y* is not specified, returns the current _y_-coordinate accessor, which defaults to:

 ```js
 function(d) { return d[1]; }